skintrade/employees/readme.md

 ### Key Structure

-The system implemented uses a home page, a main results page, and a page for the display of a single employees data.
+The system implemented uses a home page, a main results page, and a page for the display of a single employee's data.

 #### Further notes